mobilepadawan/mobilepadawan/README.md

 - And every six-week-period I digg what's new in JS according to every new Blink Engine version.

 - 📫 You can reach me on Linkedin or here, of course.
-And in my personal website at www.ferpro.online you will find out some ways to contacting me.
+And in my personal website at www.ferpro.online you will find out some ways for contacting me.

 <!---
 mobilepadawan/mobilepadawan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.